-- > Each study site/country to describe the laboratory procedures (samples taken, storage, transport). - Each study country to describe the tests and kits used (and their sensitivity, specificity and positive predictive value for COVID-19 and influenza, and if necessary, for the detection of other respiratory viruses). - Each study site/country to describe if the laboratory participates in QA/QC (Quality Assurance/Quality Control) schemes. - Each study site/country to describe the selection of specimens (including Ct value threshold) and the procedures for genetic and antigenic characterisation, where appropriate. - Each study site/country to describe sequencing methods and the process for selection of samples for further characterisation. - Each study site/country to describe whether specimens are tested for other respiratory viruses (e.g. whether influenza continues to be tested systematically during the season and stops once the influenza season is over, or is only tested if the COVID-19 result is negative, etc.)
+- Each study site/country to describe the laboratory procedures (samples taken, storage, transport). - Each study site/country to describe the tests and kits used (and their sensitivity, specificity and positive predictive value for SARS-CoV-2, influenza and RSV and, if necessary, for the detection of other respiratory viruses). - Each study site/country to describe whether they perform RT-PCR only on all samples, or whether they use RA tests with RT-PCR only to confirm negative RA test results. - Each study site/country to describe if the laboratory participates in QA/QC (Quality Assurance/Quality Control) schemes. - Each study site/country to describe the selection of specimens (including Ct value threshold) and the procedures for genetic and antigenic characterisation, where appropriate. - > Each study site/country to describe sequencing methods and the process for selection of samples for further characterisation. - Each study site/country to describe whether specimens are tested for other respiratory viruses (e.g. whether routine testing for RSV is conducted, and whether influenza continues to be tested systematically during the season and stops once the influenza season is over, etc.)